forsstromerik/avertR/README.md

 Avert potentially harmful incidents before they happen by notifying security providers in a smooth way

 ## Demo video
-Click the image below to watch the demo video.

 [![alt text](https://raw.githubusercontent.com/forsstromerik/avertR/master/screenshot.png)](https://youtu.be/22iTt0Nb-rA)

 ## What is avertR?